KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/dag_dependencies.md

 ```

-- trigger_dag_id: the id of the DAG we want to trigger
+- **trigger_dag_id**: the id of the DAG we want to trigger
-- execution_date: execution date we want to start the target DAG -> useful for backfilling
+- **execution_date**: execution date we want to start the target DAG -> useful for backfilling
-- wait_for_completion: defines whether or not to wait for the target DAG completion before moving to the next task.
+- **wait_for_completion**: defines whether or not to wait for the target DAG completion before moving to the next task.
-- poke_interval: frequency it will check if the DagRun completed.
+- **poke_interval**: frequency it will check if the DagRun completed.
-- reset_dag_run: reset DagRun execution. useful in case of failure, that is, if the triggered DagRun fails, the only way to execute it again is by cleaning.
+- **reset_dag_run**: reset DagRun execution. useful in case of failure, that is, if the triggered DagRun fails, the only way to execute it again is by cleaning.
 This parameters helps with this.
-- failed_states: what states the task could expect to consider that the triggered DagRun have failed.
+- **failed_states**: what states the task could expect to consider that the triggered DagRun have failed.

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Even though it is similiar to a sensor, it is not.